Non-Autoregressive Coarse-to-Fine Video Captioning: Introduction

 \section{Introduction}

-Video captioning aims to automatically describe video contents with plausible sentences, which could be helpful for video retrieval \cite{yu2017end}, assisting visually-impaired people \cite{voykinska2016blind} and so on.
-In recent years, neural captioning methods have risen to prominence and they generally adopt the encoder-decoder framework \cite{venugopalan2014translating}, where videos are encoded to sequences of vectors with deep Convolutional Neural Networks (CNNs), and captions are often decoded from these vectors via Recurrent Neural Networks (RNNs) \cite{hochreiter1997long,chung2014empirical}.
+Video captioning aims to automatically describe video contents with plausible sentences, which could be helpful for video retrieval, assisting visually-impaired people and so on.
+In recent years, neural captioning methods have risen to prominence and they generally adopt the encoder-decoder framework \cite{venugopalan2015translating}, where videos are encoded to sequences of vectors with Convolutional Neural Networks (CNNs), and captions are often decoded from these vectors via Recurrent Neural Networks (RNNs) or Transformer \cite{hori2017attention}.
+For real-time industrial applications, a good video captioning system may have low inference latency and describe scene-related details.
+However, existing methods mostly have deficiencies in both aspects.

-Although many progresses have been made in video captioning, e.g., integrating multi-modalities \cite{xu2017learning,chen2018tvt}, utilizing high-level semantic cues \cite{wang2019controllable,huang2020image} and exploiting spatio-temporal dynamics \cite{yan2019stat,aafaq2019spatio}, current methods mostly use \textit{autoregressive} (AR) decoding, i.e., conditioning each word on the previously generated outputs, to generate captions sequentially.
-Despite its effectiveness shown on various benchmarks \cite{xu2016msr,vaswani2017attention}, AR decoding has two main drawbacks.
-First, its sequential manner suffers from slow inference speed.
-This limitation is especially amplified by the fact that fine-grained descriptions or translations are generally long \cite{gella2018story,guo2019non}.
-Second, AR decoding usually favors the frequent n-grams in training data \cite{dai2017towards} and makes the decoding procedure prone to error accumulation \cite{bengio2015scheduled}, resulting in generic descriptions that sound natural but lack diversity or relevant details \cite{dai2017towards,devlin-etal-2015-language,dai2018neural,sammani2020show}.

-Recently, \textit{non-autoregressive} (NA) decoding, which generates words in parallel without explicitly depending on the previous elements, achieves significant inference speedup but at the cost of inferior accuracy due to the poor approximation to the target distribution \cite{gu2018nonautoregressive}.
-While a growing body of research in neural machine translation has devoted to compensate the performance degradation \cite{lee-etal-2018-deterministic,guo2019non,wang2019non,shao2019retrieving}, a prevalent phenomenon of the attempts is that parallel translation process takes completely unknown sequences as the inputs, whose contextual information, however, is deficient.